TurtleEngr/gitproj/doc/user-doc/git-proj.md

 Currently gitproj only supports **local** git repos.
 The repos are called "remote" but that is only because the repo could be put on a "mounted" disk.
+Only the "origin" remote is supported.
+However each workspace can have its own "origin" definition, because the mount points could be different between systems.

+An existing remote git repo can be used, BUT manual work will be needed to set it up.
+TBD

 A future implementation could support git repos that are truly remote, on other systems.
-When that is implemented, an existing repo could be "upgraded" to a gitproj repo.
+When that is implemented, an existing repo could be "upgraded" to be a gitproj repo.
+The "raw" file remote could also be saved on other systems (via rsync, rclone, or even cvs).

-A remote repo implies the "raw" files will also be managed on a remote or local system.
-I.e. the raw files could be on most any servers that is supported by rsync or rclone.
+Use use the -x or -X options, or gpDebug env. var.  to turn on debug levels.
+Larger numbers, more debug.
+There is only a little bit of debug output, because the code uses "test code" to identify problems, before the code is released.
+See the github repo for the development process.

+# BUGS

+Please report bugs at: [issues](https://github.com/TurtleEngr/gitproj/issues)

 # AUTHOR